hetekce/azuredp203/6_AzureDatabricks/README.md

 * **&percnt;run** -> You can run a notebook from another notebook.
 All variables & functions defined in that other notebook will become available in your current notebook.
 * **&percnt;fs** -> Runs the cell as Databricks File System(DBFS).

-# 6.3.
+## 6.3.
 Databricks Utilities - dbutils

 * You can access the DBFS through the Databricks Utilities class (and other file IO routines).
 * An instance of DBUtils is already declared for us as `dbutils`.
 * For in-notebook documentation on DBUtils you can execute the command `dbutils.help()`.

+## 6.4.
+Performance Enhancements in Apache Spark